How to Enroll – Workforce & Community Education

 3. In Person

-In case you have questions or are unsure how to complete the registration, we invite students enrolling in non-credit classes to register in person at the Workforce and Community Education Department, located next to the Welcome Center.
+In case you have questions or are unsure how to complete the registration, we invite students enrolling in non-credit classes to register in person at the Workforce and Community Education Department, located next to the Welcome Center in the A Wing on the first floor.

 Program Funding Options